Transition across school phases and between settings

 Pupil specific resources for ICT.

-On meeting manual handling needs of pupils and on training providers.
+On meeting manual handling needs of pupils.

-Loan of specialist equipment.
+Information about specialist equipment.

 Ensure appropriate facilities and / or programmes are in place to meet the physical / medical needs of the child in conjunction with health professionals.